seek4science/seek-documentation/tech/upgrading.md

 After updating the files, the following steps will update the database, gems, and other necessary changes.
 Note that seek:upgrade may take longer than usual if you have data stored that points to remote content.

-**Please note** - during the upgrade the step _Updating session store_ can take a long time and appear that it has frozen, so please be patient.

     cd . # this is to allow RVM to set the correct ruby version gem install bundler